 I’m talking about Vermont Route 7, which travels through fertile river valleys; alongside, but not in the Green Mountains; and finally, along Vermont’s largest lake.

 This scenic road trip is full of natural beauty, fun towns, and interesting attractions.
-We’ll start in the historic town of Bennington and bring you north as far as Burlington.
 It’s perfect for a long weekend, but if you have more time, take it!

 Ready for a weekend full of lovely walks and rambles, fun historic sites, local food and drink, and even a few awesome places to take a summer dip?

 We’re going to begin our Route 7 road trip in Bennington and head north on Route 7 to Burlington.
 Feel free to flip this itinerary around if you want to start in Burlington and head south.

 Day 1: The Shires of Southwestern Vermont